 The Episcopal Church of the Holy Communion Welcomes You!

-Monday, April 6, in observance of Holy Monday.
+The Holy Communion Offices will be closed on Monday, April 6, in observance of Holy Monday.

 Please help us welcome Mother Brenda Sol as our new Rector!